iburn78/open-trading-api/work/note.md

 #### snapshot
 - viewing the snapshot of an agent (using rich or FastAPI etc for web) and more specific feedback on actions
-- performance measure: agent orderbook has to have parse function (to get the summary of orders)
+- performance measure: agent order_book has to have parse function (to get the summary of orders)

 #### server/reconnect
 - when reconnect / check if really continuous / how it works now and how should it work
+- when load/save pkl, may print status to log
 - make it multi day re-connection
 - need to make reset function of server status... etc